adrftiarique/Custom-Domain-URL/readme.md

+# Best URL Shorteners with Custom Domains for Agencies in 2026

 A shared link is the smallest piece of marketing real estate you own — and the most overlooked.
 Branded short links generate **up to 39% more clicks** than generic ones, according to research cited by Rebrandly and HubSpot.
 Yet most teams still send out clunky snipr.is/3xK9p2Q URLs that scream "untrusted forwarder" to anyone hovering over them.

 The fix is simple: a **custom domain URL shortener**.
 Instead of sharing someone else's domain, you share your own — go.snipr.sh/launch instead of snipr.my/abc123.
 The link looks cleaner, ranks better in mention-tracking, and gives you full ownership over click data, redirects, and analytics.